NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/viewing_and_sending_at_commands.md

 ![Serial Terminal AT commands view](./screenshots/serial_term_at_commands.png "Serial Terminal AT commands view")

-To interact with the modem by sending AT commands:

-1. Switch to Line mode:

-    1. Expand the [terminal mode settings](overview.md#terminal-mode) in the side panel.
-    2. Select **Line**.
-    3. Configure the **Line Ending** setting to match your modem's requirements.
-Most modems expect ``CR LF`` (carriage return + line feed).

-1. Enter text in the command line located directly above the terminal and send it to the modem by pressing Enter or clicking **Send**.<br/>
-   The line ending is automatically appended to the command.
+To interact with the modem by sending AT commands, enter text in the command line located directly above the terminal and send it to the modem by pressing Enter or clicking **Send**.
+In the [Line mode](overview.md#line-mode), the selected line ending is automatically appended to the command.

 Each command is sent separately to the device, and the device processes each command and returns a response before waiting for the next command.
 This is the standard behavior for AT command communication.